NREL/HPC/docs/Documentation/Systems/Kestrel/getting_started_kestrel.md

 ## Jupyterhub

-Jupyterhub is not yet available.
+Jupyterhub (Europa on Eagle) is not yet available.
+Currently, to use Jupyter, you will need to use a compute node.
+To do so, you can follow the [process documented for Eagle](../../Development/Jupyter/index.md/#using-a-compute-node), but substitute the Kestrel nodenames.

 ## Environments